Nekmo/then/docs/components/command.rst

 to run programs (like a browser, Spotify...) on the local machine or a remote machine.
 It also allows to execute bash commands and scripts.

+.. warning:: This component may pose a security risk.
+It is necessary to secure the permissions of
+             the configuration files.

 Setup for users
 ===============